jasonsikes/QLogo/README.md

 1. "qlogo": this is the Logo interpreter that can be run from a script or command line.

-2. "QLogo-GUI": this is the graphical user interface that will run qlogo and provides the turtle.
+2. "QLogo-GUI": this is the graphical user interface that will run qlogo and provides the turtle and editor.

 ***

 ## Here are the nuances (they're mostly insignificant, I think):

-* Colors can be specified in one of three ways:
+* Colors can be specified in one of four ways:

    1. as a palette index (0 to 100), same as UCBLogo

-   2. as a list of 3 percentages, one for each of red, green, blue `[0 0 0]` is black, `[100 100 100]` is white, also same as UCBLogo
+   2. as a list of three percentages, one for each of red, green, blue `[0 0 0]` is black, `[100 100 100]` is white, also same as UCBLogo.

+   3. as a list of **four** percentages, similar to Option 2 above, with the fourth value being "alpha". `100` is fully opaque, and `0` means fully transparent.

-   3. as a named color from the X Color Database, e.g. `white` or `lemonchiffon`.
+   4. as a named color from the X Color Database, e.g. `white` or `lemonchiffon`.
    The X Color database can be found here: https://en.wikipedia.org/wiki/X11_color_names